What is Rebar? Essential Guide to Steel Reinforcement

 A. Steel Rebar Grades (ASTM Standards)

-- Grade II (HRB335): Ribbed bars, widely used in beams and columns9.
+- Grade II (HRB335): Ribbed bars, widely used in beams and columns.

 B. Composite Rebar

-- GFRP (Fiberglass): Lightweight, non-corrosive, ideal for marine or chemical environments9.
+- GFRP (Fiberglass): Lightweight, non-corrosive, ideal for marine or chemical environments.

-- Epoxy-Coated: Steel rebar coated to resist rust in saltwater or de-icing conditions9.
+- Epoxy-Coated: Steel rebar coated to resist rust in saltwater or de-icing conditions.

 3. Key Applications in Construction

-- Foundations and Slabs: Distributes weight and prevents cracking39.
+- Foundations and Slabs: Distributes weight and prevents cracking.

-- Beams and Columns: Reinforces against bending and shear forces19.
+- Beams and Columns: Reinforces against bending and shear forces.

-- Bridges and Highways: Grade III and IV rebar ensure durability under heavy traffic9.
+- Bridges and Highways: Grade III and IV rebar ensure durability under heavy traffic.

-- Retaining Walls: Resists soil pressure and water damage9.
+- Retaining Walls: Resists soil pressure and water damage.

 4. Standards and Safety Considerations